Top Online Family Nurse Practitioner Programs (2025)

 Typically, in online FNP programs, students complete coursework online, sometimes visiting campus for immersion experiences.
 Many programs do not require any campus visits at all.
 All online FNP programs require clinical preceptorships, which in most cases may be completed at an approved facility local to the student.

-The comprehensive NPSchools.com database includes 1,035 online NP programs at the MSN, DNP, and post-master’s certificate levels that were actively accepting students at the outset of the 2023-2024 academic year.
-To qualify for inclusion, each program had to require fewer than ten total campus visits.
+The comprehensive NPSchools.com database includes 1,166 online NP programs at the MSN, DNP, and post-master’s certificate levels that were actively accepting students at the outset of the 2024-2025 academic year.
+To qualify for inclusion, each program had to require nine or fewer total campus visits.
 Programs are ranked by their school’s AdvanceU score, which factors in cost, admissions flexibility, and program variety.

 At NPSchools.com, we have done our best to ensure the accuracy of the data on our website; however, please contact us if we have missed any programs, or if there is erroneous information that needs to be corrected.